charley04310/Donald-Trump-Tweets-Tools/README.md

 # Shiny Application - Donald Trump Tweets

-This repository contains a Shiny application that provides an interface to explore and analyze the complete collection of tweets by Donald Trump.
-The application allows users to perform keyword-based searches across all the tweets, as well as retrieve information on the frequency of specific keywords and the number of times a word has been deleted.
+This repository contains a Shiny application that provides an interface to explore and analyze the complete collection of **tweets by Donald Trump**.
+The application **allows users to perform keyword-based searches** across all the tweets, as well as retrieve information on the frequency of specific keywords and the number of times a word has been deleted.

 [donald.cluster-2022-5.dopolytech.fr](http://donald.cluster-2022-5.dopolytech.fr/)